DigitalNZ/contentful-redis/README.md

 ```

 ## Models

-All content models will need to be defined, prior to integation especially when using references.
+All content models will need to be defined, prior to integration especially when using references.
 The example model we are going to define has a slug(input field) and a body(references other content models)

 ```ruby